Everyman boss leaves weeks after profit alert

 Alex Scrimgeour, who led the group for nearly five years, has been replaced on an interim basis by non-executive director Farah Golant.

-The boss of upmarket cinema firm Everyman Media Group has stepped down weeks after warning over sales and profits following weak box office trading.
+The boss of upmarket cinema firm Everyman Media Group has stepped down weeks after warning over sales and profits following poor box office trading.

 Everyman said Alex Scrimgeour has been replaced on an interim basis by non-executive director Farah Golant, who will lead the company “with the support of the broader management team and board” until a permanent chief executive is appointed.